-I recently read in the media that Prince died without a will, according to his sister.
+According to media reports, popular artist, Prince, died without a will.
 In such a case that someone dies intestate, a probate court takes over to distribute the deceased’s property, which could greatly differ from what the deceased would have wanted.

 Prince’s situation serves as a reminder that estate planning is important for everyone.
 Even if you feel like you don’t have a lot of money or don’t have children or a spouse, you probably have an opinion of how your assets should be used.

 In addition to creating proper estate planning documents, the above situation highlights the importance of getting copies of any estate planning documents to the right people to prevent delays at the very times for which they were created.

 Estate planning documents aren’t just something you can create and set aside.